 I’m writing this from a sad mental place.
-My latest breakup did not start with this blog — I should have seen it coming for months — but my post about Folsom was the final straw.
-My ex-boyfriend Jose read it and struggled with it.
-He didn’t like reading about an amazing sex night I had.
+My recent breakup did not start with this blog — I should have seen it coming for months — but my post about Folsom was the last straw.
+Jose read it and struggled with it.
+He didn’t like reading about an amazing night I had.

 I’ve tried to open up our relationship and get him more comfortable with non-monogamy, but it’s time for me to accept that he is as he is, and I am how I am.
 And I am not made for monogamy.

 This breakup has to mean something.
 Our relationship was beautiful, but our underlying incompatibility — his preference for monogamy and my inability to deliver it — was known and talked about well over a year ago.
 If we had peacefully ended things then, we would have spared ourselves months of pain.

 Neither of us did anything wrong.
 We simply wanted different relationships and both of us pretended we could be happy with someone that didn’t suit our respective needs.

 Now I’m single in L.A. where I know no one, and I feel incredibly alone.
 What an awful city to be sad in.
 L.A. is a city of dizzying glamour that seems to demand round-the-clock happiness from its inhabitants.
 But I’m not happy.
 I feel guilty and heartbroken over a relationship that I knew had no real future.